Michele-Mafra/Adventure-Works-LH/README.md

 Each table created within this project undergoes rigorous testing to ensure the highest data quality.

 Note: seed files were removed from the repository after executing dbt seed to optimize the runtime of dbt run.
-These files can be retrieved from the following repository: Tech Indicium Academy dbt.
+These files can be retrieved from [THIS](https://github.com/techindicium/academy-dbt) repository.